Bjørn Thomassen: Research

 Thomassen also teaches and does research related to urban anthropology.
 In 2010 he co-organized a conference at the AUR in Rome, called “Changing Faces of the Eternal City”, which brought together leading Italian and international scholars dedicated to the study of contemporary Rome.

 Thomassen is principally interested in how anthropological ideas and approaches can inform political and social theory and the study of contemporary politics.
 He has in several publications explored the concept of liminality and its potential for understanding change and transition in modern societies.
 In an article from 2012, “From Liminal to Limivoid: Understanding contemporary Bungee Jumping in a cross-cultural perspective”, co-authored with his cross-cousin Maja Balle, he coined the term “limivoid” to denote liminal experiences that are essentially void of experiential substance and transformative potential.
 Elaborating Victor Turner's notion of the “liminoid”, he argued that the “limovoid” critically identifies an underlying aspect of the larger (post)modern celebration of boundary experiences.

 In recent work Thomassen has sought to develop an anthropological approach to political revolutions.
 Thomassen has also engaged the axial age debate from the perspective of anthropology.

 This relates to Thomassen's approach to the larger discussion over “multiple modernities”.

 Another branch of Thomassen's teaching and research focuses on the question of social memory and identity politics.
 With reference to Italy, he discusses how the past is continuously but variously used in the articulation of people's urban, regional, national and European identities.
 He employs anthropological approaches to history and politics as produced and reproduced through memory politics via rituals, symbols and collective commemorations.
 Part of this research is developed with Italian historian, Rosario Forlenza.

 Together with former student, Derrick Fiedler, Thomassen has revisited the work of Arnold Toynbee and argued for its contemporary relevance.
 In an article from 2012, Thomassen critically engaged the political philosophy of John Rawls, arguing from a perspective inspired by political theorist, Eric Voegelin.
 Via participation in the yearly held “Socrates Symposium” in Florence, Thomassen has also taken an interest in Plato's philosophy.

-His current research in Denmark involves the history of anthropological thought, and the connections between anthropological and social theory.
-In an article from 2011, co-authored with Arpad Szakolczai, he argued that Gabriel Tarde should be recognized as a founding figure of political anthropology.
+Currently, he does research within the global sociology of religion.
+In 2026 he finished a project funded by The Velux Foundation on “The Catholic Ethic and the Spirit of Global Modernities”, of which he was project leader (together with Andreas Bandak, University of Copenhagen).
+The project unearthed lived Catholicism among migrant minorities in Denmark within a transnational context.
+From 2026 he leads a research project funded by the Danish Research Council called “Sic Transit.
+Economies of Worth and Dignification of Labour: An Ethnography of the Fehmarn Construction Project”, working together with Michael Brixtofte Petersen.

 Thomassen is a founding editor-in-chief of the peer-reviewed academic journal International Political Anthropology.
+Thomassen has previously served as scientific expert and evaluator for the European Research Council.
+From 2018 to 2024 he was expert evaluator for the Danish Research Council.